Back

 Other Fringe Benefits (not indicated above): Mileage and toll reimbursement

 Brief description of the typical work day for an intern at this training site Interns develop their schedules for the adult and child rotations based on referrals and supervisory input.
 Clinical services for children are usually delivered in the morning, while the afternoons are dedicated to the adult rotations.
-Within each rotation interns provide clinical services that include but are not limited to: individual and group therapy; psychological testing; consultation; comprehensive intakes; and individual assessments.
-Interns participate in multi-disciplinary team meetings and staff meetings and have individual and group supervision weekly.
+Within each rotation interns provide clinical services that include but are not limited to: individual and group therapy; psychological testing; consultation; comprehensive biopsychosocial intake; and individual assessments.
+Interns participate in multi-disciplinary team meetings and staff meetings and have individual and group supervision weekly along with training activities/didactics.
 In addition, interns mentor an assigned practicum student and meet weekly to provide supervision.
 The rotations entail driving to different sites during the day.
+Interns have an assigned work location.

 Does this site have practicum psychology students on site?
 Yes